How to invest in property without buying a house

-An up and coming area of property investing, Peer 2 Peer (often abbreviated to P2P) lending is receiving an increasing amount of press at the moment.
-Another method of debt financing, it basically cuts out the middleman.
+An up-and-coming area of property investing, Peer-to-Peer (often abbreviated to P2P) lending is receiving an increasing amount of press at the moment.
+Another method of debt financing, it basically cuts out the intermediary.

 For property investors, you can invest into a bond that has an agreed interest rate and from that bond, the money will be lent out to property developers.
 This approach therefore means that the loan is secured against an asset - or assets - which in this case would be the land being acquired or properties being built.

 From here, property developers will use the capital to build out projects and sell them, with the profits then returned to the distributor of the bond and subsequently, the profits divided up and distributed to investors.